coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 #### What is a Flintbox?

-> flintbox is collection of similar flintbits in git repository
+> Flintbox is a collection of similar Flintbits in git repository

-Flintbox is a git repository which contains or hold all the flintbits (workflows written in Ruby or Groovy).
-They are collection of similar types of flintbits.
+Flintbox is a git repository which contains or hold all the Flintbits (workflows written in Ruby or Groovy).
+These are the collection of similar types of Flintbits.

-In production or remote flint deployment, flintbox are always cloned from git repository into the 'flintbox' directory.
-In development setup and when running flint locally, you can directly open and edit them in your favorite text editor.
+In production or remote Flint deployment, Flintbox are always cloned from git repository into the 'Flintbox' directory.
+In development setup and when running Flint locally, you can directly open and edit them in your favorite text editor.

 #### Create Flintbox

-We will create a flintbox named 'mybox' under the 'flintbox' directory.
+We will create a Flintbox named 'mybox' under the 'flintbox' directory.

 To create a Flintbox-
-* Navigate to flint-x.x.x.x ( flint installation directory )
+* Navigate to flint-x.x.x.x ( Flint installation directory )
 * Navigate to flintbox directory
 * Create a directory named 'mybox' to store flintbits.
 * This can be performed by executing the below commands on a new terminal.